Qase/mobile-assignment/Solution/iOS/Docs/KMM/README.md

 Let's dive into the details and explore the two different approaches of utilizing the KMM library in an Xcode package.
   ### Version 1 - Local file or Local Package
-  - Add the KMM shared library as a folder into the app’s root directory ( In my case `mobile-assignment-kmm` )
+  - Add the KMM shared library as a folder into the app’s root directory ( In my case `mobile-assignment-kmm` ).

     ![](https://github.com/Qase/mobile-assignment/blob/00448a9e026150a1364bbf7c5b291d003f028cd5/Solution/iOS/Docs/KMM/Images/iosRootDir.png)

     *Root directory of Xcode project - RocketApp*

-- Add this script into **Build Phases**
+- Add this script into **Build Phases**:

     ```swift
     cd "$SRCROOT/nameOfSharedLibrary"